12 Sep TAX3 Hearing on digital taxation

 The profits attributable to or in respect of the significant digital presence shall be those that the digital presence would have earned if it had been a separate and independent enterprise performing the same or similar activities under the same or similar conditions, in particular in its dealings with other parts of the enterprise, taking into account the functions performed, assets used and risks assumed, through a digital interface (i.e. the arm’s length principle is applied).

-Also called the “targeted solution”, to be applicable also as of January 2020, consists of a Digital Service Tax (“DST”) arising to a 3 % on gross revenues (a turnover tax) based on where a company’s users are located rather than where its headquarters is.
+Also called the “targeted solution”, to be applicable from January 2020, consists of a Digital Service Tax (“DST”) arising to 3 % on gross revenues (a turnover tax) based on where a company’s users are located rather than where its headquarters is.
 This tax would apply to approximately 120-150 big tech companies that have a global turnover of more than €750 million and generate at least €50 million of taxable revenue inside the EU.

 The following services by an entity shall qualify as ‘taxable revenues’ for the purposes of the Directive: